mactavishz/remark-vue-loader/README.md

 You can hook into theres different stages by providing lifecycle methods in loader options, and leverage your own functionality to process the ast or raw sources.

+There is also an `api` for you to use during some of the lifecycle which provide some convenient functionalities like adding components, add containers etc.

 You can find details about these functions in later chapters.

 ## Options